 Should Spiritual Teachers Be Paid?

 Whether Spiritual Teachers should accept payment is an issue that’s been a point of inner conflict for me for many years.
-I have shifted from a firm “No”, I then adapting the principle that “I need to get paid and my work is incredibly worthwhile”.
-Most recently, I have shifted to somewhere in the middle, accepting I am very valuable as a resource to the community at large and the work is important.
-With that said, there is some work I will not accept payment.
-Of course, anyone who has done any real spiritual work, knows that there is always some form of payment that the student “pays”.
-Payment may be in the form of servitude, Karma or a sense of responsibility to others.
+I have shifted from a firm “No”; I then adopted the principle that “I need to get paid, and my work is incredibly worthwhile”.
+Most recently, I have shifted to somewhere in the middle, accepting that I am very valuable as a resource to the community at large and that work is important.
+With that said, there is some work for which I will not accept payment.
+Of course, anyone who has done any real spiritual work knows that there is always some form of payment that the student “pays”.
+Payment may be in the form of servitude, Karma, or a sense of responsibility to others.
 The payment may not be directed to the Teacher, but a karmic exchange must take place.

-I have put in more than twenty years of daily meditation, more than fifteen years of daily Reiki practice, and have worked with more humans than I could recall, most of them I didn’t accept any form of currency as payment.
+I have put in more than thirty years of daily meditation and more than twenty-five years of daily Reiki practice and have worked with more humans than I could recall; most of them, I didn’t accept any form of currency as payment.
 In fact, some folks stopped working with me because I would not accept payment from them.
 I have paid my dues, as the cliché goes.
-I am not done yet, many more Spiritual Teachings and Trainings still to come.
-I struggle accepting the title of Spiritual Teacher, but it is something that I have done and continue to do.
-It is part of my work in this lifetime, it is not my only work, just a central part of why I am here.
+I am not done yet; many more Spiritual Teachings and Trainings are still to come.
+I struggle to accept the title of Spiritual Teacher, but it is something that I have done and continue to do.
+It is part of my work in this lifetime; it is not my only work; it is just a central part of why I am here.

 So the debate continues, should spiritual teachers be paid?
 The following is the article by Susan Piver, which has brought to my attention how tricky this spiritual issue is for many of us “Spiritual Teachers”.
 I invite you to read the entire piece and offer your comments after completed.
 I sense this will create an interesting discussion!